 Next up on our round-up of what’s on in Malaga in August takes us to Muelle Uno, a great venue for live music and art exhibitions.
 During August, the following special events take place:

-Swing Dance – every Thursday at Artsenal, the art and performance space at the end of the Pergola, next to the Pompidou.
-Join and watch the pros from 9.30pm.
+Swing Dance – every Thursday in the square at the end of the Pergola, next to the Pompidou.
+Dancing and live music plus a foodtruck from 9.30pm.

-Chapel Music – the Young Malaga Orchestra (JOPMA in Spanish) plays free concerts outside the chapel on Muelle Uno (one of the things to see in Malaga when you’re in La Malagueta).
-Sunday 5 August at 8.30pm.
+Chapel Music – the Young Malaga Orchestra (JOPMA in Spanish) plays free concerts outside the chapel on Muelle Uno (one of the things to see in Malaga when you’re in La Malagueta) on Sundays in August at 8.30pm.

 Arts & Crafts Market – browse the stalls for vintage items and lots of arts and crafts daily from noon to midnight until 19 August.